mlrun/mlrun/docs/runtimes/notifications.md

 ## Local vs Remote
-Notifications can either be sent locally from the SDK, or remotely from the MLRun API.
+Notifications can be sent either locally from the SDK, or remotely from the MLRun API.
-This depends on whether the run is local or not.
+Usually, a local run sends locally, and a remote run sends remotely.
 However, there are several special cases where the notification is sent locally either way.
 These cases are:
 - Pipelines: To conserve backwards compatibility, the SDK sends the notifications as it did before adding the run